-One and half acres of forest are cut down every second and it is estimated that in 100 years there will be no rainforests left.
-This equals out to about 20 football fields of forest lost every minute. [source: www.conserve-energy-future.com] These facts alone make it easy to see why what we are doing isn’t sustainable.
+One and a half acres of forest are cut down every second and it is estimated that in 100 years there will be no rainforests left.
+This equals out to about 20 football fields of forest lost every minute [source: www.conserve-energy-future.com].
+These facts alone make it easy to see why what we are doing isn’t sustainable.
 To build one house alone you need at least 22 mature trees.
-And that number doesn’t include anything on the interior of the house such as wood floors or cabinets. [source: www.thehousedesigners.com] Including those items can easily double the number of trees that are cut down.
+And that number doesn’t include anything on the interior of the house such as wood floors or cabinets [source: www.thehousedesigners.com].
+Including those items can easily double the number of trees that are cut down.

 We don’t just cut down trees for no reason, though, as they are used for many applications.
 However, wood is a natural material and doesn’t last very long in the elements.
 What happens to all of this wood once we are done utilizing it or it no longer serves its purpose?
 Typically, it is burned.
 Burning of wood, whether to get rid of it or for power and warmth, causes a slew of issues for the environment.